Admissions Office

 I’m not convinced either is entirely right, but I do believe most schools are trying to do the right thing.
 Colleges and universities are fundamentally mission-driven institutions committed to the public good, striving to do what’s best for students and families.
 But every school has constraints and must balance its mission with its fiscal health.

 At Union, we have a pretty generous financial aid budget – about $60 million per year.
 But we are need aware, meaning a student’s ability to pay is factored into whether or not he or she will be accepted.
-Some don’t think it’s fair, that some students might be rejected because they can’t pay.
+Some don’t think it’s fair, that some students might be denied because they can’t pay.
 But here’s our perspective: once we admit you to Union, we will find a way for you to attend.
 We will put together a realistic financial aid package based on your family’s ability to pay, and you will most likely be able to afford our school.

 That’s comforting to students.
 An acceptance letter from a school like Union means they can actually go.
 They’re really in.